What Happened On This Day October 12 In F1 History?

 2014

 At the 2014 Russian Grand Prix, Lewis Hamilton dominated from start to finish to secure the win, marking his fourth consecutive victory of the season.
-He was joined on the podium by his Mercedes teammate Nico Rosberg, who finished second after recovering from an early mistake when he locked up his brakes into turn 2 attempting to outbrake Hamilton and had to pit on the first lap.
+He was joined on the podium by his Mercedes teammate Nico Rosberg, who finished second, for a Mercedes 1-2 finish, after recovering from an early mistake when he locked up his brakes into turn 2 attempting to outbrake Hamilton and had to pit on the first lap.
 Valtteri Bottas in a Williams rounded out the podium in third.
 Rosberg’s early pit stop forced him to drive the remainder of the race on a single set of tyres, while Bottas set the fastest lap in the race’s final moments.

 Hamilton and Rosberg’s points haul was enough for the Mercedes team to clinch the 2014 Constructors’ Championship title.